 If you're ready to get started, then refer to Creating ads in the Shopify App Store.

-Shopify App Store search ads use a Cost-Per-Click (CPC) model.
-This is an industry standard model, which uses pay-per-click auction bidding to determine when to show ads and which ads are shown.
+Search ads use a Cost-Per-Click (CPC) model.
+This is an industry-standard model that uses pay-per-click auction bidding to determine when to show ads and which ads are shown.
 You pay only for each click on your ad.

 The actual cost per click is calculated based on a first-price auction model.
 This means that the price you pay for a click on your ad is the same as the bid amount that you entered for the search keyword that led to your ad being displayed.

-But keywords are not always sold to the highest bidder.
+However, keywords aren't always sold to the highest bidder.
 Your app's relevance to the search term and merchant is factored in as well.
-Key words cost less for highly relevant apps, and their ads rank higher than others for the same auction.
+Keywords cost less for highly relevant apps, and their ads rank higher than others for the same auction.

 In the example above, the first ad appears in position 1 and pays only $0.50 because of its high relevance.
 The last ad won’t be displayed because it did not win the auction to be within the first 3 ad slots.
 Its bid and relevance combination was too low, even though its bid was the highest.

 Ad positions can change because they depend on the advertisers' bids and the relevance of their ads.
 For example, an ad in position 3 can move to position 1.
-Increases or decreases in bids immediately change the rankings of ads.
+Increases or decreases in bids immediately change ad rankings.
 This means that if you increase your bid for a particular keyword, then your ad's position can immediately be improved in the search results for that keyword.

 If no one else competes for the same opportunity in an auction, then you automatically win and your ad is the only one that appears.
 In this case, your ad will appear in the top position.